Vic Bondi: Other projects

 Bondi was also the lead singer and guitarist of Jones Very and Alloy and later fronted Report Suspicious Activity which also featured J. Robbins of Channels, Jawbox, and Burning Airlines, Darren Zentek from Kerosene 454/Oswego/Channels, and Erik Denno from Kerosene 454, and released a record on Alternative Tentacles in 2005.
 Vic has also played with Tom Morello of Rage Against the Machine in a project called Weatherman.
 Bondi now fronts hardcore band Dead Ending with members of Rise Against, Alkaline Trio, Noise by Numbers & The Bomb.
 Dead Ending have released three EPs, a single and an LP.
 Bondi was also a participant in Reed Mullin's Teenage Time Killers project, recording on that album and appear in the band's Los Angeles showcase in 2015.
 In 2016, Bondi recruited Alloy drummer Colin Sears and released a solo album, Primary.
 They played a number of shows on the West Coast as "Black Theory."
 Dead Ending also released a highly charged political single, "Ivanka Wants Her Orange Back"/"Class War" in time for the election.
 In 2017, Bondi resumed recording and playing with Report Suspicious Activity, and they and Dead Ending both released records that year.
 He also played a number of live shows, with both bands, and solo acoustic.

-Redshift and solo acoustic (2022–present)
+Redshift and solo acoustic (2022– 2025)

 Vic Bondi (guitar, vocals) formed the Seattle surfpunk band Redshift in 2019 with Michael Catts (bass, vocals) and Adam Gross (drums).
 Redshift is described as a "surf band for the apocalypse" and play aggressive surfpunk—a mix of surf-style instrumentals and traditional punk rock numbers.
 After being sidelined by the pandemic, Redshift is again playing live shows in 2022 in support of their forthcoming album (November 2022) on Boss Tuneage Records, which will be titled, "The Worst Timeline Possible."

 Bondi also continues to play solo acoustic shows, including a set of Pacific Northwest dates in 2022 opening for his longtime friend, Bob Mould.

+Vic Bondi And His Issues (2026)

+In 2026, Vic Bondi And His Issues was formed in Seattle with the name being a suggestion by his longtime friend and Alternative Tentacles Records owner Jello Biafra.
+The band consists of Vic Bondi (lead guitar/vocals), Tully Potter (bass), Adam Dahlquist (drums), and Fred Speakman (rhythm guitar).
+The band came out of the gate with a hardcore-forward sound and a 5-track EP that Havoc Undground in its review says "hits hard with an infectious punk rock energy."

+The Alternative Tentacles press release for the EP states that Bondi is "responding to new emergencies" rather than "revisiting old battegrounds" and showcases the bridge on the explosive Sun God as what Bondi hopes listeners take away.